 Mohd.
 Shkir and S. AlFaify

-Salem AlFaify, PhD, is an Associate Professor of Physics, leader of the “quantum functional materials for advanced applications” research group, and at the Advanced Functional Materials and Optoelectronics Laboratory at the Department of Physics, Faculty of Sciences, King Khalid University, Abha, Saudi Arabia.
+Salem AlFaify, PhD, is Associate Professor of Physics, leader of the “quantum functional materials for advanced applications” research group, and a leading researcher at the Advanced Functional Materials and Optoelectronics Laboratory at the Department of Physics, Faculty of Sciences, King Khalid University, Abha, Saudi Arabia.
+He was President of the Saudi Physical Society from 2013 to 2016.
+He has authored and co-authored more than 220 articles in ISI journals.
+He works with collaborators and researchers with mutual interests from many institutes and universities around the world.